endritmustafa96/Global-Blood-Type-Distribution/Global Blood Type Distribution/readme.md

 ---

-Check the Notebook directory for the details of the analysis
+Check the Notebook directory for the details of the analysis.